 I’m definitely not a raw fig lover.
 I hadn’t really thought much about fig anything, until my neighbor made some fig jam several years ago, and served it with brie at our book club meeting.
 I was one of the best things I’d ever tasted.
-She had it on a cheeseboard.
+She served it with a variety of cheeses.

 A jar of this ruby port fig jam with some crackers and cheese would make a lovely hostess gift too!